+Learn Power Query Tips and Tricks.
 Power Query is one of the most powerful features in Power BI and the easiest to learn.
 It is used for cleaning & transforming the data downloaded from ERP or accounting systems and display it in a report for Power BI to work with.
-You can learn more tips & tricks in our Power Query Course.

 Power Query is the Microsoft Data Connectivity and Data Preparation technology that allows the users to flawlessly access data stored in hundreds of data sources and reshape it to fit their needs.
 You can read more on How to Make Power Query Connection Only.